Which eligible assets are compatible with comonotonic capital requirements?: Introduction

 \section{Introduction}

 The theory of acceptance sets and risk measures occupies an important place in current debates about solvency regimes in both the insurance and the banking world.
 A variety of theoretical properties of risk measures have been studied since the seminal publication by Artzner et al.~(1999), among which the property of comonotonicity has received considerable attention.
-The connections between risk measures and comonotonicity were first established by Kusuoka~(2001) and Delbaen~(2002) in the mathematical finance literature and by Dhaene et al.~(2002) in the actuarial literature.
-We refer to F\"{o}llmer and Schied~(2011) and the references therein for a comprehensive treatment of comonotonic risk measures and to Denuit et al.~(2005) and McNeil et al.~(2015) for a thorough discussion on comonotonicity with a view towards applications in finance and insurance.\footnote{As said, the focus of this paper will be on comonotonic risk measures in a capital adequacy framework.
-It is worth mentioning that comonotonicity has a wide spectrum of applications that we do not cover here.
-In particular, comonotonicity has been extensively investigated in the context of optimal risk sharing, decision theory and insurance pricing.
-In fact, comonotonicity was originally studied, under different names, precisely in the context of Pareto optimal allocations.
-The earliest reference in this respect seems to be Borch~(1962).
-We refer to Landsberger and Meilijson~(1994) and to the more recent contributions by Ludkowski and R\"{u}schendorf~(2008) and Carlier et al.~(2012) for more information about this line of research.
-In this framework, comonotonicity arises as a natural property of ``optimal'' allocations in the presence of convex risk measures, see e.g.\ Jouini et al.~(2008) and Filipovi\'{c} and Svindland~(2008).
-Since the fundamental works by Quiggin~(1982), Yaari~(1987) and Schmeidler~(1989), comonotonicity has become a key ingredient of decision theory beyond the classical paradigm of expected utility.
-This line of research has inspired a variety of applications to insurance pricing as documented in Denneberg~(1990), Wang~(1996), Wang et al.~(1997) and Wang~(2000).}
+Comonotonic risk measures were first studied by Kusuoka~(2001) and Delbaen~(2002) in the mathematical finance literature and by Dhaene et al.~(2002) in the actuarial literature.
+We refer to F\"{o}llmer and Schied~(2011) and the references therein for a comprehensive treatment of comonotonic risk measures and to Denuit et al.~(2005) and McNeil et al.~(2015) for a thorough discussion on comonotonicity with a view towards applications in finance and insurance.